kofiya-technologies/watoto-survival/README.md

-# watoto-survival
+# WATOTO SURVIVAL

-WATOTO SURVIVAL is an open source project for data scientists and researchers to provide insights for policy makers in eradicating child mortality in developing countries through classical statistical methods such as survival analysis, for DHS survey data.
+WATOTO SURVIVAL is an open source project aimed at data scientists, researchers and graduate students working to provide insights for policy makers in eradicating child mortality in developing countries using classical statistical methods, such as survival analysis, with DHS survey data.

 ## Table of Contents